 Family of course includes my parents for taking care of my boys whenever we are out of town for a race.
 My sisters for checking on the kids, feeding, bathing (once) and staying over during times my mom can not attend to them.
 Family is indeed a very important support group, not only for those undergoing tri training but for any situation, however small or big it could be.

 Our dearest coach, Coach Kaye Lopez, for her patience and dedication in bringing the “Ironman” out of us!
 I thought it would be a grueling high impact training.
 But I was wrong!
 We started our 70.3 coaching with her on January of 2012 and we enjoyed every bit of the way.
 We looked forward to each training day especially the prize of finishing off a weekend training with lunch at our favorite Kanin Club in Sta.
 Rosa.
-Her technical and methodical ways will surely make one finish strongly a target race and with a big smile for the finish line photo.
+Her technical and methodical ways will surely make one finish strong a target race and with a big smile for the finish line photo.
 The feeling of seeing Kaye waiting in the finish line of all our races in unexplainable.
 I don’t think all coaches wait for their students.
 Kaye has an extreme level of patience definitely!
-Oh also, her very good friend Angelo Baretto for all the technical bike assistance and taking all the time to cheer us and at the same time document each and every race of Fit + Academy.
+Oh also, her very good friend Angelo Baretto for all the technical bike assistance and taking all the time to cheer us and at the same time document each and every race for Fit + Academy.

 The night before the race, I listened to the briefing of Coach Leian Cruz, from the extremely fast Von Dutch Cycling Team and known for his race strategies, thank you for sharing your last minute bike tips that helped me overtook a number of guys and for lending me of course your break pads!